pulumi/docs/pulumi-hugo/themes/default/content/blog/replicating-data-to-support-multi-region-applications/index.md

 You will need to choose a consistency level that aligns with your application requirements, such as "Session," "Bounded staleness," "Eventual," "Strong," or "Consistent prefix."
 [This page](https://learn.microsoft.com/en-us/azure/cosmos-db/consistency-levels) has more details on the different consistency levels, but let’s look at a couple specific configurations.

 Recall that strong consistency ensures that all nodes or replicas in the system view the same data simultaneously, regardless of which node they are accessing.
 In other words, after performing a write operation, any subsequent read action from any node must return the most recent write value.
 This consistency mode guarantees the linear ordering of processes, and the system behaves like a single, coherent entity.
 Strong consistency prioritizes consistency over availability in the event of network partition.
+It also hinders performance as the write must be acknowledged by multiple nodes.

 You can prioritize strong consistency by configuring the Azure Cosmos DB account to use the "Strong" consistency level.
 This ensures that all read and write operations observe the most recent version of the data across all replicas.